Quasimaps to moduli spaces of sheaves on a $K3$ surface: Introduction

-Again, equality above is equality of invariants, not just generating series.
-Such equality can be reasonably expected due to the nature of \textit{reduced} virtual fundamental classes.
-In general, one can only expect equality of certain generating series, which also account for the wall-crossing, as it is conjectured in \cite[Conjecture 3.3]{PT} for Calabi--Yau threefolds and proven in \cite[Theorem 1.1]{Bri}.

-Note that we are in the setting of non-Calabi-Yau relative geometry, hence the techniques of wall-crossings in derived categories of \cite{KS} and \cite{JS} cannot be applied to prove wall-crossing statements as above.
+Note that this is an equality of invariants, unlike the more conventional DT/PT correspondence for Calabi--Yau threefolds which involves dividing by $0$-dimensional DT invariants, as it was conjectured in \cite[Conjecture 3.3]{PT} and proved in \cite[Theorem 1.1]{Bri}.
+This form of DT/PT correspondence is not surprising due to the nature of \textit{reduced} virtual fundamental classes.
+Moreover, since we are in the setting of a non-Calabi-Yau relative geometry, the techniques of wall-crossings in derived categories of \cite{KS} and \cite{JS} cannot be applied to prove wall-crossing statements as above.